Humour in translation: Lexical gaps (Pragmatics)

-For example, Telugu expressions above can seem nearly impossible to translate.
+These Telugu expressions above can seem nearly impossible to translate.
 But with the usage of English to translate and establish the context, the meanings of the expression can be derived to be understandable.

 Morpho-phonological similarity

-In some cases, incidental humor is produced when interlocutors erroneously use lexemes based on vague morpho-phonological similarity to the target word.
+In some cases, incidental humour is produced when interlocutors erroneously use lexemes based on vague morpho-phonological similarity to the target word.

 Japan's second-largest tourist agency was bewildered when it initially entered English markets and began receiving overwhelming requests for sexual tours.
 When they finally understood the problem with their name, Kinki Nippon Tourist Company decided to change it.

 An interesting and amusing example would be the pronunciation of English words with Chinese translatability by actor Xiao Xiao Bin in the 2010 comedy-martial arts film Just Call Me Nobody:

-The examples from (1) to (7) illustrate the complete loss of the original meaning of the English words.
+These examples illustrate the complete loss of the original meaning of the English words.
 Though the Chinese-to-English words sound almost phonetically correct, the pronunciation is easily translatable to a Chinese lexeme of a depressing meaning (e.g. : ‘All die’).
 With the juxtaposition of the intended and accidental meaning with the cheerful pragmatics of the film, the translation becomes a hilariously erroneous one.

 Misspelling

-Misspelled words can be portrayed as the most basic level of inducing unintentional humor that occurs in all translations, especially in signs or restaurants' menus.
-The ability to create humor out of misspelled words in translations happens in particular when the lexical items in a phrase or sentence are well-known and common to English speakers but in a particular context; the lexical items appears to possess a totally different meaning that could be inappropriate at times.
+Misspelled words can be portrayed as the most basic level of inducing unintentional humour that occurs in all translations, especially in signs or restaurants' menus.
+The ability to create humour out of misspelled words in translations happens in particular when the lexical items in a phrase or sentence are well-known and common to English speakers but in a particular context; the lexical items appears to possess a totally different meaning that could be inappropriate at times.

+Dialectal differences

+Language varieties include regional, social, and temporal dialects.
+For example, there are noticeable dialectal differences in the Chinese language used in China, Taiwan, Hong Kong, and other parts of Asia.
+The Spanish usage in Spain, Latin America, the Caribbean, Africa, and the US have many variants as well.
+Unintended humour can happen when the translation criterion is merely a linguistic one without taking into account the users of the translation, e.g. the English word unit (apartment) mean very different things in Chinese regional dialects.